 Family & Children

+Family Court handles all types of family law matters.
 Family law is the term generally used when referring to actions for divorce, legal separation, annulment, parentage, child custody, visitation, support (child and spousal), domestic violence restraining orders, and family related issues.
-Court hearings on these types of issues are heard in Family Court.

 Divorce, Legal Separation, or Annulment